 - Pour the glaze over the cooled cake.
 Pour slowly so it soaks in and doesn't just run off.

 (Nutrition facts are an estimate and not guaranteed to be accurate.
 Please see a registered dietitian for special diet advice.)

 So, I bought a subscription to Try the World.
 It's $39 every two months and you get 7 to 8 items from a different country each time.
 If you click through here, you'll get a free Paris box when you buy the Spain box.
 Pretty good deal!
 I haven't tried it yet, but I saw that also have a new box with just snacks from around the world.
 That sounds pretty awesome too!

 I was sent 1 Try the World box to try and create with.
-I was not compensated and bought the box that I’m giving away.
+I was not compensated.
 This post contains affiliate links.
 Cookie Dough and Oven Mitt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.